RTEMS/rtems-docs/eng/req/items.rst

 float
     The attribute value shall be a
-    :ref:`SpecTypeSpecificationFloatingXPointValue`.
+    :ref:`SpecTypeSpecificationFloatingPointValue`.
 It shall specify a
     floating-point value.

 int